JJTech357/Anime-Character-Report_Power-BI/README.md

 Written in detailed natural language

-📦 Dataset Used
-The report is based on an anime character dataset that includes:

-Field	Description :
-name =	Character's English name japanese_name =	Japanese script representation image_url =	Link to profile image (used in visuals) ranking =	Popularity rank likes =	Total likes received nickname =	Known aliases description =	Detailed biography web_link =	External profile link

 Report Feature	Details :-
 1) 🎨 Colors & Sections	Used color-coded headers (purple, pink, yellow) to clearly segment each data zone.
 2) 🖼️ Image URL Usage	Character images used to improve recognizability and enhance engagement
 3) 🔗 External Integration	Hyperlinked MyAnimeList URLs for deeper research
 4) 🧭 Scrollable Containers	For detailed text descriptions without overwhelming the layout
-5) ⬅️ Navigation	Right arrow hints at possible multi-page report or drillthrough navigation
+5) ⬅️ Navigation	Right arrow to go to the next page.

-🔧 How It Works
-📷 Visual Search Using Image URL
-Dataset includes a image_url column with direct links to character images.

-This column is marked as Data Category: Image URL in Power BI.

-Added to a table visual and formatted to show thumbnail-style images.

-Interactions set to cross-filter visuals when an image row is selected.

-This mimics a “visual search engine” within Power BI — users can search and explore characters by face/image, just like browsing an anime wiki.
+📦 Dataset Used
+The report is based on an anime character dataset that includes: